-Some of New Jersey’s commercial, industrial and multi-occupancy property owners have seen signs of an economic rebound, but many continue to face challenges to their bottom line precipitated by factors such as lower rental incomes and higher vacancy rates.
+Real estate taxes can take a substantial bite out of the cash flow of New Jersey’s commercial, industrial and multi-family properties, comprising a significant component of the costs of operation or occupancy.
+Many owners face other challenges to their bottom line precipitated by factors such as lower rental incomes and higher vacancy rates.
 Others may face property value issues resulting from the existence of environmental contamination.

-Property owners who wish to consider an appeal of their 2016 property tax assessment have a limited window of time to act.
+Unlike many of such factors, the assessments on which real estate taxes are based can be challenged if inappropriate.
+However, property owners who wish to consider an appeal of their 2017 property tax assessment have a limited window of time to act.

 FAQs and Important Dates

-Appeals are made to the County Board of Taxation, except in instances where the assessment exceeds $1,000,000, in which case an appeal can be made directly to the New Jersey Tax Court.
+Appeals are filed with the County Board of Taxation, except in instances where the assessment exceeds $1,000,000, in which case an appeal can be filed directly with the New Jersey Tax Court.

 The Appeals Process and Sample Outcomes